Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Preliminary results and approximation scheme

-From the MOT formulation, we observe that the support of the optimal barycenter is finite and consists only of points which attain the minimum cost in the definition of $\bm{C}$. \begin{lemma} The support $S^*$ of the optimal barycenter of problem \eqref{eq:def_barycenter} is given by
+Each entry $\Pi_{j_1,\ldots,j_k}$ is a joint mass assigned to the tuple $(\hat{\bm{x}}_{1,j_1},\ldots,\hat{\bm{x}}_{k,j_k})$, and $C_{\vec{\bm{j}}}$ is the minimum weighted squared distance from that tuple to a common barycenter location $\bm w$.
+The MOT representation immediately yields a finite exact candidate support consisting of tuplewise minimizers. \begin{lemma} The candidate support $S^*$ of the optimal barycenter of problem \eqref{eq:def_barycenter} is given by

-\end{lemma} This characterization appears in the remark following Proposition 2.1 of \cite{altschuler2022wasserstein} and in Section 6 of \cite{matching2010}, and is consistent with known finiteness results for discrete barycenters of \eqref{eq:def_barycenter} (see, e.g., \citealt{anderes2016discrete}).
-In particular, the optimal barycenter can be chosen to have finite support, and all its support points arise as minimizers of a weighted least-squares fit to some $k$-tuple of input support points.
+\end{lemma} This characterization appears in the remark following Proposition~2.1 of \cite{altschuler2022wasserstein} and in Section~6 of \cite{matching2010}; it is also consistent with the finiteness results of \cite{anderes2016discrete}.
+Thus, an optimal barycenter can be chosen with finite support, and every support point is a weighted least-squares minimizer associated with a tuple of input atoms.

 By Lemma~\ref{lem:optimal_support}, we have $\lvert S^* \rvert = O(n^k)$, which is exponential in $k$.
 Using this notation, we may equivalently rewrite the transportation cost in the MOT formulation as